apollographql/supergraph-demo-fed2/README.md

 This is based on the [hello-world native Rust plugin example](https://github.com/apollographql/router/tree/main/examples/hello-world).

-The [router](router) folder in this repo has the contents of the custom Router docker image used in the steps below.
+The [router/custom-plugin](router/custom-plugin/) folder in this repo has the contents of the custom Router docker image used in the steps below.

 ```
 git clone git@github.com:apollographql/supergraph-demo-fed2.git
 cd supergraph-demo-fed2

-make docker-build-router
+make docker-build-router-plugin
-make docker-up-local-router-custom
+make docker-up-local-router-custom-plugin
 make smoke
 make docker-down-router
 ```

-Which uses a Router custom plugin [Dockerfile](router/Dockerfile) like this:
+Which uses a Router custom plugin [Dockerfile](router/custom-plugin/Dockerfile) like this:

 ```
 FROM --platform=linux/amd64 rust:1.60 as build